Legislation Status Report

 Requiring the governing bodies of certain cooperative housing corporations, condominiums, or homeowners associations to adopt an annual budget that includes certain calculations for the cost to repair or replace capital components that are the responsibility of the common ownership community; providing that a certain portion of the members of a common ownership community may determine the community and its members are facing a financial hardship or that a determination of financial hardship may be extended; etc.

-In the House - First Reading Economic Matters (2/12)Support 2
+In the House - Withdrawn by Sponsor (3/3)Support 2

-HB 1273Maryland Homeowner Protection and Homestead Tax Credit Portability Act of 2026
+HB 1273LinkMaryland Homeowner Protection and Homestead Tax Credit Portability Act of 2026

 Miller